How to avoid crackles and audio dropouts

 - Minimize Hard Disk Overload

-- Update Live
+- Update Live.

-- Update Max for Live
+- Update Max for Live (if using Live 9).

-- Update your Audio interface drivers and firmware
+- Update your audio interface drivers and firmware.

-- Update all Plug-ins and Max for Live devices
+- Update all plug-ins and Max for Live devices.

-- Update the operating system
+- Update the operating system.

 Reset Driver Error Compensation